 It has been a challenge competing with kids with a point and shoot video camera charging $50 for a YouTube video.
 The best way to overcome this is to do some demo sites.
 If necessary, produce them at a lower than normal cost to get started.

 Then make the demo site truly professional.
 Write excellent copy.
 Light your videos to perfection.
 Make the sound sparkle.
 And always post new blog items with photographs, even if you take them yourself.
-If you create work of exceptional quality, clients will
+If you create work of exceptional quality, clients will notice.

 I work with musicians, photographers and a range of other businesses.
 I ask every client to identify what they want from the Internet audience.
 That normally means creating key words that describe what they do and offer.
 Then they get it down to 15 words or less for the Internet audience.
 (It's harder than you may think!)